Drought forces lighter barges as Mississippi River drops

-TUPELO, Mississippi (Reuters) - One year after its waters swelled to historic proportions, the drought-ravaged lower Mississippi River now sits so low that barge operators hauling some $180 billion in goods must lighten their loads for fear of getting stuck.
+TUPELO, Miss., July 26 (Reuters) - One year after its waters swelled to historic proportions, the drought-ravaged lower Mississippi River now sits so low that barge operators hauling some $180 billion in goods must lighten their loads for fear of getting stuck.

 If water levels drop further on this main artery of the U.S. waterway system, prices could rise on the raw commodities commonly shipped by boat - coal, grain, petroleum and steel, to name a few.

-The Mississippi River carries 566 million tons of freight per year, said Ann McCulloch, spokeswoman for American Waterways Operators, a national trade association representing tugboats, tow boats and barges.
+The Mississippi River carries 566 million tons (513,467 tonnes) of freight per year, said Ann McCulloch, spokeswoman for American Waterways Operators, a national trade association representing tugboats, tow boats and barges.

 “The main thing that they’re doing now is voluntarily reducing the size of their tows ... so they’re having to take more trips to carry their normal volume of commodities,” McCulloch said.
 “This will drive up transportation costs if it continues over a long period of time.”

-Barges must unload 17 tons of cargo for every one-inch loss of water and 204 tons for every one-foot loss of draft, said Tom Allegretti, president of the trade association.
+Barges must unload 17 tons (15 tonnes) of cargo for every one-inch loss of water and 204 tons (185 tonnes) for every one-foot (30.5 centimetre) loss of draft, said Tom Allegretti, president of the trade association.

 Draft is the vertical distance between the ship’s waterline and the lowest point of its keel.

-“When you consider that a typical tow on the upper Mississippi or Ohio Rivers has 15 barges, a one-foot loss of draft will decrease the capacity of that tow by 3,000 tons,” Allegretti said in a statement.
+“When you consider that a typical tow on the upper Mississippi or Ohio Rivers has 15 barges, a one-foot loss of draft will decrease the capacity of that tow by 3,000 tons (2,720 tonnes),” Allegretti said in a statement.

-“The tows on the lower Mississippi River are larger, consisting of 30-45 barges, resulting in decreased capacity of over 9,000 tons,” he said.
+“The tows on the lower Mississippi River are larger, consisting of 30-45 barges, resulting in decreased capacity of over 9,000 tons (8,165 tonnes),” he said.

 He said it would take 130 semi trucks or 570 rail cars to haul the freight unloaded by one large barge under those conditions.